Plexversal/dev-insights/README.md

 * Backdate pinning items for users specified in the app config.
 * Automatic updates for edits/deletions for posts and comments.
 * Manually add any posts or comments to the App using mod-action button on the item.
-* Supports `includes` in flair text, e.g. "dev" will match "Devleoper" in a flair.
+* Supports `includes` in flair text, e.g. "dev" will match "Developer" in a flair.
 Matching is NOT case sensitive.
 * Automatic light/dark theme.
 * Moderators can remove comments and posts from the App at any time.
-* Supports showing user flair in the App Post iself (beta*).
+* Supports showing user flair in the App Post itself (beta*).

 \* *Reddit does not support fetching a users exact flair and so it is based on a guess with their flair text.
 If you find the app is showing the wrong flair, please report it to me directly u/PlexversalHD.*